 The best budget tablet for kids is the Amazon Fire 7 Kids Edition.
 It doesn’t have as big a screen as the others above, but still makes for a great device that smaller kids can hold.

-This latest version of the Amazon Fire HD 8 Kids Edition (opens in new tab) doesn't offer much of an improvement over its predecessor – a bit more memory, a processor that's a bit faster, slightly longer battery life – but there wasn't much wrong with its predecessor at all.
+This version of the Amazon Fire HD 8 Kids Edition doesn't offer much of an improvement over its predecessor – a bit more memory, a processor that's a bit faster, slightly longer battery life – but there wasn't much wrong with its predecessor at all.
 This is our pick for the best kids tablet on the market right now, whether you find the 2020 or 2022 version for the best price.

 What really makes this kids' tablet appealing is what Amazon offers with it: a year's free subscription to the Fire for Kids Unlimited service, offering more than 5,000 apps and games for your youngsters, plus a two-year replacement programme – if this tablet gets broken in that time, Amazon will replace it for free.

 On top of all that, it's very affordable, and comes with an inspired chunky rubber case that doubles up as a kickstand.
 It's got everything you want in a tablet for children, even if other slates have better screens and faster specs.

 To see how this tablet compares to a top-rated Apple slate that is suitable for children, be sure to check out our Amazon Fire HD 8 Kids Edition vs Apple iPad Mini comparison feature.